State of Delaware - Search and Services/Information

 EQUAL ACCOMMODATIONS - The law is intended to prevent, in places of equal accommodations, practices of discrimination against any person because of race, age, marital status, creed, color, sex, national origin, or persons with disabilities.
 (6 Del.
 C., ch.
 45, Equal Accommodations).

-HOUSING DISCRIMINATION is a violation of a basic right, which assures all persons, regardless of race, age, marital status, creed, color, sex, religion, national origin, familial status, or disability equal opportunity and equal access to live wherever they choose, if qualified.
+HOUSING DISCRIMINATION is a violation of a basic right, which assures all persons, regardless of race, age, marital status, creed, color, sex, religion, national origin, familial status, sexual orientation, gender identity, source of income or disability equal opportunity and equal access to live wherever they choose, if qualified.
 (6 Del.
 C., ch.
 46, Fair Housing Act)

 - How is a complaint investigated?